-We know, as you do, that buying a business is a challenging process.
-We will handle your purchase with integrity and professionalism, whilst being flexible enough to shape our approach to fit your particular needs and requirements.
+We know, as you do, that buying a business is a wildly exciting opportunity.
+It can also be an unfamiliar and complex process fraught with risk.
+With us by your side, we will help you navigate these challenges and achieve a successful outcome.
+We will handle your business purchase with integrity and professionalism, whilst being flexible enough to shape our approach to fit your individual needs and requirements.

 If you are a manager in a business and interested in buying out the current owner, a management buyout (MBO) could be your fast track to success.

 Our specialists will guide you through the MBO process, making it as smooth as possible.
-So, whether you are seeking funding or putting an MBO team together, our corporate transactions experts in East Anglia will work closely with you to achieve an excellent outcome.
+So, whether you are looking to make an offer to the existing owners, obtain funding or simply understand what is involved in owning a company, our corporate transactions experts in East Anglia will work closely with you to achieve an excellent outcome.

 Matching against the specific search criteria, we can provide prospective buyers with details of the most appropriate businesses for sale.
 No fee is charged for this service unless it results in the completion of a deal, and any such fees can be offset against our other services provided in relation to the acquisition process.
 To register your details for this service, please get in touch.

 Based on your search criteria, we can identify and profile potential ‘off-market’ acquisition targets and provide you with a bespoke report summarising their potential suitability.
 Then, with your approval, we can approach these businesses on your behalf – anonymously if desired – to establish whether they would be interested in exploring a potential sale.

 Having collated information from the sellers, we will carry out a brief review of the business in order to gauge its likely value.
 If financial support is needed to make the acquisition, we will help establish the likely investment required and prepare a brief synopsis for circulation to potential funders in order to gauge their interest.